jenish2002/DayPlanner/README.md

 # DayPlanner
-## This application manages your daily work in your life and It reminds each work at provided time, so user don’t need to remind itself.
+### This application manages your daily work in your life and It reminds each work at provided time, so user don’t need to remember.